 John James Audubon Center

 The John James Audubon Center is well-known as a prime place for bird watching, but it’s also great for fall foliage thanks to the miles of trails that surround the visitors center.
-From bright yellow to deep red, you can find it all here, and the grounds are free to enjoy.
+From bright yellow to deep red, you can find it all here.
+The grounds are free to enjoy, and there is ample parking.

 Bowman’s Hill Tower